Before the series was aired on television,

 owner of the animation TV series "Candy Candy" to

 Will TOEI remaster and sell the animated series in DVD or even license the

 broadcast of the TV series in other countries where they were

 aired over 40 years ago?
 Both the copyright owners Kyoko

 Mizuki and Yumiko Igarashi have publicly announced their approval

-for a rebroadcast and selling of Candy Candy videos.
+and support for a rebroadcast and selling of Candy Candy videos.
 The ultimate decision

 remains with TOEI, who expressed their reserve due to a trademark